Incident basics and investigation

 What caused the explosions and fire at the PES refinery on June 21, 2019?

-The cause and origin of the explosions and fire remain under investigation by local, state, and federal agencies.
+The cause and origin of the explosions and fire are currently unknown and remains under investigation by local, state, and federal agencies.

 When will the investigations be complete?

-Given the complexities of this incident and the continued work to support the ongoing emergency response at the site, we anticipate that the investigations will take months to complete.
+Given the complexities of this incident, we anticipate that the investigations will take months to complete.

 Who is responsible for the investigations and the ongoing emergency response?

-Multiple local, state, and federal agencies have been on-site since the incident to perform coordinated, multi-disciplinary, and thorough investigations—all while providing close oversight and operational support for the ongoing emergency response.
+Multiple local, state, and federal agencies have been on-site since the incident to perform coordinated, multi-disciplinary, and thorough investigations while providing close oversight and operational support for the emergency response:

 - Philadelphia Fire Department Fire Marshal’s Office and

 - Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives